Carzit/sd-webui-samplers-scheduler/README.md

 I hope it will be helpful to achieve a balance between generation speed and image quality.

+Our paper on arXiv: [Sampler Scheduler for Diffusion Models](https://arxiv.org/abs/2311.06845)

 ## Requirement
 SD WebUI Version <= 1.5.2